StudentDONGHYUN/draco_tcpip/docs/reference/control_plane_contract.md

 ## Timing and liveness

-* Downlink rate is throttled to `--downlink-rate` Hz (default 10 Hz).
+* Downlink rate is throttled to the `downlink_rate` parameter (default 10 Hz).
-* Clients send heartbeats (`heartbeat` kind with empty payload) every `--heartbeat-interval` seconds (default 1 s).
+* Clients send heartbeats (`heartbeat` kind with empty payload) every `heartbeat_interval` seconds (default 1 s).
 The server suppresses downlink if no heartbeat is observed within twice this interval.
-* Legacy PLY replies remain behind the `--legacy-downlink` flag.
-When legacy is disabled the server ACKs uploads with `ack` messages.
+* Legacy PLY replies remain behind the `legacy_downlink` parameter.
+When legacy mode is disabled the server ACKs uploads with `ack` messages.

 ## Error handling